ScorpioBroker/ScorpioBroker/docs/en/source/opcua-IoTIntegration.rst

 The actors involved in the scenario are:

 -   **OPC UA Server**, representing the data source
--   **OPC UA Agent**, the connector to join industrial environment to FIWARE
+-   **OPC UA IoT Agent**, the connector to join industrial environment to FIWARE
 -   **Scorpio Broker**, the broker as entry point of FIWARE platform

 **OPC UA Server**